-In a ton of my posts, I have given you ideas on how to alleviate stress and or how to reduce it in your life.
-This post, although you may not see the connection at first, will be one more adding to the helpful tips on how to reduce stress by living in the here and now.
+In a ton of my posts, I have given you ideas on how to eliminate stress and or how to reduce it in your life.
+This article will be one more that will help you to rethink how you live and give helpful tips on how to reduce stress by living in the here and now.
 I’m not talking about instant gratification but something on a deeper level.

-Every one of us goes through stages in life starting as children not having a care in the world, to teens who feel awkward but still want to be loved, to getting a job, to hitting that adult mark where life just got a little more serious.
+Everyone goes through stages in life.
+Starting as children we don’t have a care in the world, to teens who feel awkward but still want to be loved, to getting a job, to hitting that adult mark where life just got a little more serious.
 None of these stages are bad, just a cycle of life.
 I can’t help but think how this cycle could be changed a little with a different mindset.
 Meaning, when we hit the teen mark and beyond why can’t we be excited and keep that love for life?

 Look at the retired, with their kids all grown, out of the house and just getting around to enjoying some things in life they’ve always wanted too.
 My aunt and uncle, who live in the country, are a perfect example.
-They have five children and for years had plans to build an addition to their farmhouse to make a larger kitchen, add a mudroom and fix the one bathroom so it was functional.
+They have five children and for years had plans to build an addition onto their farmhouse kitchen, mudroom and fix the one bathroom so it was functional.
 Did it happen while the kids were home or when they themselves were younger to enjoy it longer?
 The answer is no. Why?
 When going to their house and telling my uncle how excited I was for them his response made me really think.
 He said, “Ya, we finally have a nice entry and kitchen, but the kids are all gone and can’t enjoy it.”
 You could see the regret written all over his face from putting it off and waiting.
-It wasn’t because of money, but because there was always something that needed to be done.
+They didn’t wait because lack of funds, but because there was always something else that needed to be done.
 It wasn’t until my aunt got really sick that they decided they weren’t going to wait any longer.

-I think a lot of retired people have regret because of these things.
-Now that they’re older they have come to realize time goes by way too fast.
-They wish they would’ve embraced life when they were younger and when their kids could have been with them.
-Not everyone has thee regrets but I believe that many people do.
-Again, even the ones that don’t have kids.
+Retired people have a lot of regret because of these things.
+Now that they’re older they’ve come to realize time goes by way too fast.
+They wish they would’ve embraced life when they were younger or when their kids could have been with them.
+Not everyone has these regrets but many people do, including the ones that don’t have kids.

 How many teens are committing suicide?
 A sad, sad amount.
 At such an early age they feel like life doesn’t want them, they have nothing to offer and they don’t know how to escape except to take their own life.
-I truly think if we can teach them at an early age how to embrace their life we would have fewer suicides.
+I truly feel if we could teach them at an early age how to embrace their life we would have fewer suicides.